UniVR/GolfVR/README.md

 **# Ball Scripts**
 * DetectTerrainType.cs: Detect the terrain under the ball and adapt the physics of the ball depending on it (grass, sand, ...).
 It is paremetred by layer of texture in the terrain.
-* BallScript.cs: (Non parametrable) this script detect when the club hit the ball and take the Porperties of the club to handle the physics resulting (see below)
+* BallScript.cs: (Non parametrable) this script detect when the club hit the ball and take the Properties of the club to handle the physics resulting (see below).
+This script handle the particule of the ball too.

 **# Club Scripts**